 The managed risk will reduce financial losses, improve the health and safety of assets, less environmental and social impact will result in decreased liabilities like insurance premiums, fines, and penalties.

 Proper management of assets assures the performance of assets leading to their improved services and efficient product demand or the expectations of the customers.

 - Demonstrated Social Responsibility:

 Asset management demonstrates the social responsibility of reducing emissions, conserve resources, and ethical business practices.

 - Demonstrated Compliance:

-Demonstration of compliance can be enabled by strictly obeying legal, statutory, regulatory requirements, and following the asset management standards, policies, and processes.
+Demonstration of compliance can be enabled by strictly obeying legal, statutory, regulatory requirements, and following the business asset management system standards, policies, and processes.

 - Enhanced Reputation: